DefinedTerm

 The Five Elements (Wu Xing) are Wood, Fire, Earth, Metal, and Water.
 In Chinese metaphysics, they describe five phases of movement rather than fixed substances.
 Bazi uses these phases to read balance, personality patterns, timing cycles, and how one kind of energy supports or controls another.

-What are the Five Elements?
+What the Five Elements actually describe

 The generating and controlling cycles